 God does not declare that we are righteous because he makes the unholy holy.
 God justifies the ungodly!
 (Romans 4:5) Nor are there two declarations, one for our ontic change and one for our imputed righteousness.
 The forensic applies to imputation, not infusion.
 Lastly, does God declare us righteous because he “gives” us righteousness?

 The believing sinner is justified by righteousness infused into him.Justification by Faith, p,122

 That is Rome, not Westminster.

 It’s my understanding that MacArthur may have repented of his views of Justification, just like he repented of his denial of the eternal Sonship of the Second Person of the Trinity.
-He has not recanted on the nature of justifying faith, however.
+He has not yet recanted on the nature of justifying faith, however.
 If anything, he has doubled down.

 My point is not to point out MacArthur’s errors.
 If that was my agenda, there’s more I might have written.
 My original point was to address the aberrant views of faith that flank the Reformed view.
 Two ditches to avoid.
 Yet one cannot help but realize the protective nature of confessional theology.
 One can attend an independent church for her entire life and believe that she is getting the pure milk of God’s word, when in fact she might be getting something quite foreign to the teaching of the Fathers and the Reformers.